In Alberta, a licensed Security Guard is called a Security Service Worker.

 English: You must be able to speak and write in English.

 Alberta Government Approved Security License Course: You will need to complete a Alberta security license course approved by the Alberta Security Programs office and submit proof of completion in your application.
 This can be an online security course.
-Contact the Security Programs office for a list of approved courses.

 Passport Photo: You will have to provide the Alberta Security Programs office with a certified passport photo.
 Most Alberta passport photo services can often certify a passport photo.